 The four scientists challenged both the government and university executive, shaking up the system of university education in New Zealand.
 They rallied against the traditional examination system - one which meant students spent little time in the laboratory - and successfully established the legacy of academic research and industry cooperation that Victoria prides itself upon today.

-For more on the history of chemistry and physics at Victoria please click on the following links:
+For more on the history of chemistry and physics at Victoria please click on the links below: